-- Booking in Advance is Highly Recommended for the collection of personal information, request authorization of entry to indigenous territories at all levels (national, regional, and communal authorities), logistic preparation, personnel assignment, etc. - Arrival and Departure Recommendation to and from Iquitos 1 day before and 1 day after your trip. - Rucksack Size and Weight Recommendations 55-65 liters and 10 kilos or less approx. - For Packing List Recommendations visit our What to Pack page. - To Be in Decent Physical Condition is highly advised as you will be responsible for carrying your own gear at all times. - Travelers Requesting an Ayahuasca Master Shaman are encouraged to read the following page "Ayahuasca Diet Guide" - All activities are subject to change due to weather conditions at any time of the year.
-The main rivers and the levels of the tributaries can vary and, therefore, the navigation times and the excursions may be modified at the discretion of your Lead Guide. - For Additional Information visit the following page Frequently Asked Ouestions. - For Other Questions/Concerns or to Proceed with Reservations contact us via WhatsApp. at +51 999 116 499.
+- Booking in Advance is Highly Recommended for the collection of personal information, request authorization of entry to indigenous territories at all levels (national, regional, and communal authorities), logistic preparation, personnel assignment, etc. - Arrival and Departure Recommendation to and from Iquitos 1 day before and 1 day after your trip. - Rucksack Size and Weight Recommendations 55-65 liters and 10 kilos or less approx. - For Packing List Recommendations visit our What to Pack page. - To Be in Decent Physical Condition is highly advised as you will be responsible for carrying your own gear at all times. - All activities are subject to change due to weather conditions at any time of the year.
+The main rivers and the levels of the tributaries can vary and, therefore, the navigation times and the excursions may be modified at the discretion of your Lead Guide. - For Additional Information visit the following page Frequently Asked Questions. - For Other Questions/Concerns or to Proceed with Reservations contact us via WhatsApp. at +51 999 116 499.